JulianoKosloski/learning-bash/linux.md

 - ln -s filename linkname: create a link to a file (-s for soft)
 - zip zipfilename filename: zips/compacts files into a zip file
 - unzip filename: unzip a file
+- cmp filename filename2: compare 2 files and state if there's a difference
+- diff filename filename2: shows what is the diff between the 2 files
 - clear: clear the terminal
+- filename | sort: will sort using the alphabet
+- find: to find something
+    - find dirPath -name "filename": finds a file in the specified dir
+- chmod +X filename: make a file executable
+- chown filename user: change ownership of a file

 ## Users and Passwords
 - whoami: print username